NodeSecure/rfcs/README.md

 ### Champion

-A champion is someone who leads the realisation of an idea or a project.
-A Champion will most likely have the opportunity to become the maintainer of his own project or tool created.
+A champion is someone who leads the realization of an idea or a project.
+A Champion will most likely have the opportunity to become the maintainer of its project or tool created.

 > **Note**: Being a champion is a great way to be elected core contributor.
 >